angrycub/katacoda-scenarios/nomad-connect-acls/enable.md

    00000000-0000-0000-0000-000000000001 - global-management
 ```

-Next, we will create a Consul agent ACL policy and a token for use on the Consul
+Next, you will create a Consul agent ACL policy and a token for use on the Consul
 agent.